emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 ### Dice

-*   __Dice:__ To play Rangers and Ruffians, each player needs a standard set of polyhedral dice.
+*   __Dice:__ To play Rangers and Ruffians, each player needs a standard set of polyhedral dice and an extra six sided dice.
 The set should include 4, 6, 8,10, 12, and 20 sided dice, referred to as d4, d6, d8, d10, d12, and d20.
 Rarely, an ability calls for a d2, which is a coin flip with tails as 1 and heads as 2.

 *   __Dice Steps:__ A step is a movement of one position in the d2/4/6/8/10/12 order.
 One step up from d6 is d8.
 Three steps down from d12 is d6.

 *   __Rolling Multiple Dice:__ Sometimes, multiple dice of the same type must be rolled.
 In this case, we prefix the dice with the number of rolls.
 The term 2d6 indicates that two six sided dice must be rolled.
 The value of the roll is the sum of the two dice.

 *   __Modifiers:__ Most rolls are modified by a character’s stats.
 In this case the modifier would be added or subtracted from the dice roll.
-If a check calls for 1d20 + 3, the player would roll a d20, then add 3 to the result.
+If a check calls for 2d6 + 2, the player would roll a 2d6, then add 2 to the result.

 *   __Round Up:__ In some cases, the result of a roll must be halved, or otherwise divided.
 When the result is a fraction, round up.

 ### Checks

 When an adventurer wants to perform an action with an uncertain outcome, the Grand Poohbah calls for a check of the appropriate type to see if they succeed or fail.
-An adventurer rolls a d20 and modifies the result based on the relevant stat.
-If they meet or exceed a target number set by the Grand Poohbah, they succeed.
+An adventurer rolls a 2d6 and modifies the result based on the relevant stat.

 *   __Triggers for a Check:__ A check should occur whenever an adventurer attempts to do something difficult which, if failed, would result in a meaningful outcome.

-*   __Types of Check:__ Nearly all checks in the game are modified by one of the characters’ six core stats.
+*   __Types of Check:__ Nearly all checks in the game are modified by one of the characters’ five core stats.
 When the Grand Poohbah calls for a check, they will select which of the stats most apply, and add its name to the start of the check.

-*   __Target Value:__ The target value or difficulty of a roll is set by the Grand Poohbah.
-A check is considered successful if the result of the adventurer’s roll meets or exceeds the target number.
-Targets are generally set as follows:
-    *   5\. __Easy__
-    *   10\. __Moderate__
-    *   15\. __Difficult__
-    *   20\. __Very Difficult__
-    *   25\. __Near Impossible without help__
+*   __Result Tiers:__ Nearly all checks in Rangers and Ruffians are made against the following result tiers:
+    * Natural 2\. __Bad Things Happen__ If you roll two ones, you recieve a bad outcome and must pay a price.
+    *   6-\. __Failure__ If your result after modifiers is 6 or less, you fail at the task and something bad happens.
+    *   7-9\. __Success at a Cost__ If your result after modifiers is 7, 8, or 9, you succeed with some consequences.
+    *   10+\. __Success__ If the result is higher than 10, you fully succed without a cost.
+    *   Natural 12\. __Critical Success__ If you roll two sixes, you achieve a critical success and may gain a boon at the Poohbah's discretion.
 <br>

 *   __The Help Action:__ If an adventurer is attempting something and another adventurer wishes to help them, they may, so long as they are reasonably able.
-In this case, the helping adventurer’s stat is added as an additional modifier to the check.
+In this case, the check is rolled at advantage.

 *   __Contested Checks:__ When two creatures struggle against one another, the Poohbah may call for a contested check.
-The individuals roll against each other, and whoever has the highest result is successful.
+The creatures roll against each other, and whoever has the highest result is successful.
 If two adventurers perform a contested check against each other, ties result in a stalemate.
 If an adventurer makes a contested check against a non-player character, ties break in the adventurer’s favor unless the non-player character is a villain in which case the result is a stalemate.

 *   __Gated Checks:__ Not every adventurer can attempt every check.
 In order to attempt a check, an adventurer must have both proximity and ability, as ruled by the Grand Poohbah.

 *   __Advantage and Disadvantage:__ The tides of fate sometimes place adventures in advantageous or disadvantageous circumstances when making a check.
 When a check happens under optimal circumstances, it is made at advantage, the check is rolled twice, and the better roll is kept.
 Disadvantage occurs when a check is attempted under sub-optimal circumstances; the roll is made twice and the worse result is kept.
 Advantage and disadvantage do not stack and cancel out.

-*   __Bad Things Happen:__ When performing a regular roll for a check or save, rolling a natural 1 counts failure like any other.
-However, when an adventurer has disadvantage on a roll and rolls a natural one, a very bad outcome always occurs.

 *   __Inspiration Dice:__ Some abilities grant an adventurer an inspiration dice, which may be added to the result of any check.
-If an adventurer has a d6 inspiration dice they may roll it to add to a check of their choice.
+If an adventurer has a d4 inspiration dice they may roll it to add to a check of their choice.
 Unless otherwise stated by an ability description, an inspiration dice lasts for one in-game day.

 *   __I Would Like to Try it Anyway:__ Any action which costs exactly 1 action point may be attempted for 0 action points.
-However, the action must be performed at disadvantage and all failures are counted as a natural one and cause Bad Things to Happen.
+However, the action must be performed at disadvantage all rolls below 7 count as a natural 2 and cause Bad Things to Happen.
 If the action being attempted is an attack, it is always a called shot.

 ### Stats

-There are six core statistics that make up your adventurer.
+There are five core statistics that make up your adventurer.
 These numeric stats range between -2 and 5 and represent your aptitude at a given set of tasks.
 They are used to modify the checks that you make as you adventure, thus changing your chances of success.
 An adventurers starting stats are determined by their class, and increase every five levels.

 *   __Strength:__ Strength (STR) is defined as raw power of the body.
 It is added to strength checks, such as bending the bars of your cell to escape.